flit/imx6_platform_sdk/tools/windows/README.txt

-This folder contains various tools needed for OBDS on the Windows host.
+This folder contains various tools needed for SDK on the Windows host.

 Source code formatting tools - src-format
 -----------------------------------------